zmarty/zmarty.github.io/_posts/2025-11-02-chinese-open-weights-models.md

 <img width="1000" height="797" alt="15f8f279-680a-4f73-aee3-842655210c30" src="https://github.com/user-attachments/assets/fc52d0b9-cecc-4b5b-9ee1-3812e1a8ef33" />

 The downstream impact is even more striking.
 When developers build custom models through fine-tuning, they increasingly start with Chinese base models.
-By late 2025, Chinese models account for over 50% of all fine-tuned derivatives—a majority that keeps growing.
+By late 2025, Chinese models account for over 50% of all fine-tuned derivatives - a majority that keeps growing.
 These aren't just being downloaded; they're becoming the foundation of the next generation of AI applications.

 <img width="1000" height="708" alt="image" src="https://github.com/user-attachments/assets/23163e25-e12d-4a0c-ad34-debb9855402d" />

 Perhaps the most striking trend: the gap between frontier closed models and open-weight models is rapidly closing.
 In July 2023, frontier models like GPT-4 dominated with scores in the 40s while open models barely reached 20%.
-Just seven months later, o1-mini achieved 65%—but open models were already catching up.
+Just seven months later, o1-mini achieved 65% - but open models were already catching up.
 By mid-2025, top open models like Qwen3-32B and EXAONE-4.0 are tracking closely behind Grok 4, with the performance delta shrinking to single digits.
 The chart suggests consumer GPUs (RTX 5090, 6000) can now run models approaching frontier intelligence.

 <img width="1000" height="510" alt="c4c2ac11-6da5-412a-b565-9653eac2411f" src="https://github.com/user-attachments/assets/9c19ba05-7154-4673-824b-d3f0d17f777b" />

 The efficiency advantage becomes clear when plotting intelligence against active parameters.
-The "most attractive quadrant"—high intelligence, lower parameter count—is highlighted in green.
+The "most attractive quadrant" - high intelligence, lower parameter count - is highlighted in green.
 OpenAI's gpt-oss models (12B and 20B) sit squarely in this zone, but Chinese models are pushing into it from the right.
 MiniMax-M2 achieves top-tier intelligence around the 10B mark, while models like DeepSeek V3.2, Qwen3-235B, and GLM-4.6 cluster in the 40-60B range with competitive scores.
 The trend is clear: newer releases are climbing toward that upper-left corner, delivering more intelligence per parameter.

 <img width="1000" height="476" alt="image" src="https://github.com/user-attachments/assets/207cd4ba-38b9-4b5b-b1b5-985ef85460b5" />